People with disabilities at VTEST

 There is the option to try our discovery test with our adaptative interface to fit the application to the candidate’s needs and comfort prior to the exam.
 The test can be accessed via the following link: https://candidate.vtest.com/discovery.

-According to the impairment of the candidate, the VTEST Centers can choose from our regular or PWDS exams depending on which one best fits the needs of a specific candidate.
-The platform is user-friendly; it only takes 30 minutes to train the assistant prior to an exam being taken.
+Depending on the candidate’s impairment, the VTEST Centers can choose from our regular or PWDS exams to correspond and best fit the specific candidate’s needs.
+The platform is user-friendly and only takes 30 minutes to train an assistant prior to an exam being taken.

 Adjustment of the test material

 All adjustments should not affect the content and level of the exams.